arrahman17/Learning-Analytics-Project-/README.md

 **We are very thankful to [Prof. Dr. Mohamed Amine Chatti](https://www.uni-due.de/soco/people/mohamed-chatti.php) and [Dr. Arham Muslim](https://www.uni-due.de/soco/people/arham-muslim.php)**

  - For Providing us such a platform to learn the theoritical concept as well as the Practical skills
- - You will improve communication, presentation ,theoritical and practical skills
+ - To improve communication, presentation ,theoritical and practical skills
- - You have the oppurtunity to Brainstorm ideas during workshops and will have the chance to work with globally minded  students
+ - And will have the oppurtunity to Brainstorm ideas during workshops and will have the chance to work with globally minded  students
  - This project was the part of Learning Analytics course

 # Version
 1.0